 However, it's not an option for the majority of people to lease a physical store if we're are solely working online from home.
 The best option is getting your business address from a mailbox at a local UPS store.
 You can do this with any other location that offers mailboxes with the exception of the post office.
 You cannot use a P.O.
 Box number when applying.

 You can get a "suite" number when renting a mailbox at a UPS store.
 It will cost you around $150 to rent out the mailbox that's the smallest available for six months.
 If you rent the mailbox for a longer period of time, you may be able to get a cheaper deal.
 You'll need two types of identification to obtain a mailbox from a UPS store.

 Information to Understand for Your LLC

-To create your business, you'll need to have your EIN to get your banking account for your business so you can receive money for payment.
-You can obtain your number online through the website the IRS has.
-It's a simple process and you'll receive your EIN promptly.
+To create your business, you'll need to have your EIN to get your banking account for your business, so you can receive money for payment.
+You can obtain your number online via the irs.gov website.
+It's a simple process, and you'll receive your EIN promptly.